 Treatment for emotional detachment depends on the reason it’s occurring.

-If your healthcare provider believes you struggle with emotional attachment and openness because of another condition, they may suggest treating that first.
+If your healthcare professional believes you’re experiencing problems with emotional attachment because of another condition, they may suggest treating that first.

 These conditions might include depression, PTSD, or borderline personality disorder.
-Medicine and therapy are helpful for these conditions.
+Medication and therapy are often helpful for these conditions.

-If the emotional issues are a result of trauma, your doctor may recommend psychotherapy or talk therapy.
+If the emotional detachment symptoms result from trauma, your doctor may recommend psychotherapy, also known as talk therapy.
 This treatment can help you learn to overcome the impacts of the abuse.
-You also learn new ways to process experiences and anxieties that previously upset you and led to the emotional numbing.
+You may also learn new ways to process experiences and anxieties that previously upset you and led to emotional detachment.

 For some people, however, emotional distance isn’t problematic.
-In that case, you may not need to seek any type of treatment.
+In that case, you may not need to seek any treatment.

 For some people, emotional detachment is a way of coping with overwhelming people or activities.
-In that sense, it can be healthy.
 You choose when to be involved and when to step away.

 In other cases, however, numbing yourself to emotions and feelings may not be healthy.
-Indeed, frequently “turning off” your emotions may lead to unhealthy behaviors.
-These include an inability to show empathy or a fear of commitment.
+Indeed, frequently “turning off” your emotions may lead to unhealthy behaviors, such as an inability to show empathy or a fear of commitment.

-If you have difficulty processing emotions or you live with someone who does, it’s important you seek help from a mental health provider.
-These experts are trained to help you understand why you respond in this manner to emotions.
-They can then help you work through that behavior in a healthy way and attempt to correct it.
+If you have difficulty processing emotions or you live with someone who does, you may want to consider seeking help from a mental health provider.
+They can offer support and treatment to help you understand how you process emotions and respond to others and activities.